lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-04-04-PowerShell_-_GetSet_the_Network_Level_Authentication_Remotely_(RDP_Setting).md

 # Using PowerShell One-Liners

-We used the class&nbsp;<a href="http://msdn.microsoft.com/en-us/library/aa383799%28v=vs.85%29.aspx" target="_blank">Win32_TSGeneralSetting</a>&nbsp;to get the information of the current NLA setting.
+We used the class<a href="http://msdn.microsoft.com/en-us/library/aa383799%28v=vs.85%29.aspx" target="_blank">Win32_TSGeneralSetting</a>to get the information of the current NLA setting.

 <b><u>Quick answer</u></b>, you can do this using the following commands: